19hours/sg-statutes/Acts/Maintenance of Parents Act.md

 18\.—(1) Except as provided in this section and sections 16 and 17, the decision of the Tribunal shall be final.

-(2) The applicant, the Commissioner on behalf of the applicant, a respondent, an approved person or organisation or any other affected party may appeal to the High Court from the decision of the Tribunal upon any question of law or of mixed law and fact except in any case where the Tribunal has made the order with the consent of the parties unless it is alleged that the consent was obtained by means of fraud, duress, threat or misrepresentation.
+(2) The applicant, the Commissioner on behalf of the applicant, a respondent, an approved person or organisation or any other affected party may appeal to the High Court from the decision of the Tribunal upon any question of law or of mixed law and fact except in any case where the Tribunal has made the order with the consent of the parties, including a maintenance order made by the President or deputy President and deemed to be a maintenance order made by the Tribunal under section 5(2A), unless it is alleged that the consent was obtained by means of fraud, duress, threat or misrepresentation.

+[37/2010 wef 15/03/2011]

 (3) The procedure governing such appeals to the High Court shall be the same as that for appeals from decisions of the District Court to the High Court.